AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 ## Retreive Streams by Query

 If you would like to query SDS for multiple streams we can use the `getStreams` method providing a query parameter.
-This could be used to find PI to ADH streams given your PI tag and PI Server names as shown earlier by providing the same query format, ID:PI_<YOUR_SERVER_NAME>_* AND Name:<PI_TAG_NAME>.
+This could be used to find PI to Cds streams given your PI tag and PI Server names as shown earlier by providing the same query format, ID:PI_<YOUR_SERVER_NAME>_* AND Name:<PI_TAG_NAME>.
 Following is the function definition:

 ```python
 streams = getStreams(self, namespace_id, query, skip, count):